tiennvcs/DELF_InstanceSearch/README.md

-# Instance search in image using DEep Local Features
+# Instance search in image using DEep Local Features (DELF)

 ## Dataset